eclipse-ee4j/metro-jax-ws/jaxws-ri/docs/samples/src/main/samples/mtom/Readme.txt

 Enabling MTOM in JAX-WS:
 By default MTOM encoding is disabled.
-One can enable MTOM on client-side by passing javax.xml.ws.MTOMFeature while creating the proxy.
+One can enable MTOM on client-side by passing jakarta.xml.ws.MTOMFeature while creating the proxy.
-See javax.xml.ws.Service#getPort(Class<T> serviceEndpointInterface,WebServiceFeature... features)
+See jakarta.xml.ws.Service#getPort(Class<T> serviceEndpointInterface,WebServiceFeature... features)
 for more information on enabling/disabling Web Service features.
 Similarly, one can pass MTOMFeature while creating Dispatch client to enable MTOM.

-One the server-side, MTOM is enabled by using @javax.xml.ws.soap.MTOM on the endpoint implementation class.
+One the server-side, MTOM is enabled by using @jakarta.xml.ws.soap.MTOM on the endpoint implementation class.

 Mapping XML binary data to Java types: